You need to enable JavaScript to run this app.

 Amalfi Coast

-One of the most recognizable coats of the south and entire Italy is the gorgeous Amalfi Coast.
-Strive to visit the most picturesque colorful towns and villages grown on the rocks and surrounded by lemon and orange groves and spend an unforgettable beach holiday?
-Head to the widest and longest beach on the entire Amalfi, Maiori, covered with volcanic sand, or to the beach of Marmorata at the foot of Ravello.
+One of the most recognizable coasts of the south and all of Italy is the gorgeous Amalfi Coast.
+Strive to visit the most picturesque colorful towns and villages grown on the rocks and surrounded by lemon and orange groves, and spend an unforgettable beach holiday?
+Then head to some of the most stunning Italian beaches, such as the widest and longest beach on the entire Amalfi, Maiori—covered with volcanic sand—or the beach of Marmorata at the foot of Ravello.

 Puglia